Omeprazole

 Omeprazole capsules should be swallowed whole with a glass of water.

-The doctor may increase or lower the dosage depending on how you respond to the treatment.
+The doctor may adjust the dosage as needed, depending on your response to the treatment.

 What Should I Do If I Forget to Take Omeprazole?

-If you forget to take Omeprazole when you should, take it as soon as you remember.
+If you forget to take Omeprazole at the scheduled time, take it as soon as you remember.

 Do not take more Omeprazole to make up for a missed dose.